dmitryb-dev/waiter/README.md

 }
 ```

-For create new struct instead of reference:
+To create new struct instead of getting reference:

 ```rust
 #[component]